Lane County Court Records

 Most probate records are public and available for inspection.
 However, guardianship and conservatorship filings may contain sensitive medical or financial information that the court can restrict upon motion.
 Adoption cases processed through the Circuit Court are sealed upon completion and are not available to the public.
 If you need access to a restricted probate-related file, you may need to petition the court for an order granting access.

-For administrative records maintained by the Trial Court Administrator (such as court policies and procedures), requests must be submitted in writing by regular mail to the Trial Court Administrator at 125 E. 8th Avenue, Eugene, OR 97401.
+For administrative records maintained by the Trial Court Administrator — such as court policies and procedures — submit written requests by regular mail to the Trial Court Administrator at 125 E. 8th Avenue, Eugene, OR 97401.